WhyAreAllTheseTaken/surface-grid/README.md

 # Surface Grid
 A crate providing data structures for square-tiled grids wrapped around the surface of certain objects.
+The crate provides a trait `SurfaceGrid` with an associated type `Point` which can be used to traverse the grid squares.
+Additionally, for grids that wrap a sphere the `Point` type implements the `SpherePoint` trait providing conversions between geographic and surface grid coordinates.

 You can view examples in [examples].

 ## Available Surfaces